KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 At a high-level, PSF health is good, but reconfiguring is going on.

-PyCon US is a huge part of the the PSF's revenue.
+PyCon US is a huge part of the PSF's revenue.
 PyCon US is expensive and struggling.
-Food and beveraged increased from $400k in Salt Lake City to $500k in Pittsburgh to $600k in Long Beach.
+Food and beverage increased from $400k in Salt Lake City to $500k in Pittsburgh to $600k in Long Beach.
 As the cost of events goes up, either expenses can be cut or ticket price can be increased.
 It has also become less appealing to visit the US.
 PyCon US would normally expect 500-700 more attendees.
 International attendees tend to plan earlier.
 Nationals tend to plan last minute.
 PSF was able to get a hotel bookings penalty from $250,000 down to $150,000.

 PyCon US will not be moved outside of the US.
 Perhaps VIPs could receive funding to make other events feel first class.
 The [Python Language Summit](https://ep2026.europython.eu/language-summit/) will take place at EuroPython this year.

-PSF plans to diversity revenue so PyCon US is not the only revenue service.
-Service-based revenue arond PyPI is a future goal
+PSF plans to diversify revenue so PyCon US is not the only revenue service.
+Service-based revenue around PyPI is a future goal

-Downloads, packages, and accounts keeps going up.
+Downloads, packages, and accounts keep going up.
 More malware will happen.
 PSF is setting up the tech side of the house up for more growth and is fundraising for short-term security and project management roles.

 PSF launched "Community Partners Program" and reopened meetup support.